pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 #### <a id='increase-webhook'></a> Increase the memory limit for convention webhook servers

-You might need to increase the memory limit for the convention webhook servers.
+You might need to increase the memory limit for the following convention webhook servers:

 - app-live-view-conventions
 - spring-boot-webhook
 - developer-conventions/webhook

-Use this procedure to increase the memory limit for the following Convention servers:
+Use this procedure to increase the memory limit:

 1. Create a `Secret` with the following ytt overlay.